SunnyM00n/Game-Boy-Cartridges/MBC5 Multicart/README.md

 ## Important Things Before You Start

-The most important thing to note is that SW2A MUST be in the OFF position.
-The board is still fully functional as long as you rely on the button inside the cartridge to switch games. **You cannot cycle games by turning the power on and off.** Details are below.

 1) To use this board, you need to have an original Game Boy game that uses an MBC5 mapper chip. <a href="https://catskull.net/gb-rom-database/">You can find a list of games and their mappers here</a>.
 Use the search function.
 Please note the RAM is in bytes, not bits.
 Since SRAM in this repo is defined in bits, you need to convert by multiplying the number of bytes by 8.
 2) You will need to remove the MBC5 from your donor cartridge for use on this board.
 This will require a hot air rework station or a hot plate.
 There's a list below of other parts you can re-use from the donor cartridge.
 3) When soldering parts on, it's a good idea to put kapton tape or otherwise cover the bottom cartridge edge.
 You do not want to get solder on the cartridge contacts.